LiberTEM/LiberTEM/docs/source/contributing.rst

 ~~~~~~

 * Full documentation review and update
+* Update `packaging/README.html` with `rst2html.py README.rst packaging/README.html` and edit it in such a way that only the HTML body remains.
+This is used as a description on Zenodo.org
 * `Confirm that wheel, tar.gz, and AppImage are built for the release candidate on GitHub <https://github.com/LiberTEM/LiberTEM/releases>`_
+* Confirm that a new version is created on Zenodo.org that is ready for submission.
 * Install release candidate packages from GitHub in a clean environment
 * Correct version info displayed in info dialogue?
 * Link check in version info dialogue